Shipping and yachting in Torres Strait

 This includes the monitoring of vessels arriving on mainland Australia from designated biosecurity zones in the Torres Strait, to assess any biosecurity risks posed by the vessels, or goods and passengers.

 If you have operated a vessel over seven metres, in either the Torres Strait protected zone or the Torres Strait permanent biosecurity monitoring zone, you must report to the department.

 This report must be submitted no more than 96 hours and no less than 12 hours prior to arriving at your first mainland destination.
 For further information please contact us.

 After reporting to the department you will be issued with a notification number.
 Please record this number in your log book for auditing purposes.

-Vessels transiting directly through the shipping channels and not stopping in Torres Strait are exempt from the reporting requirements above.
+Vessels transiting directly through the shipping channels and not stopping in the Torres Strait are exempt from the reporting requirements.